Anne Sullivan

 Anne Sullivan Macy (born as Johanna Mansfield Sullivan; April 14, 1866 – October 20, 1936) was an American teacher best known for being the instructor and lifelong companion of Helen Keller.
-At the age of five, Sullivan contracted trachoma which left her partially blind and without reading or writing skills.
-She received her education as a student of the Perkins School for the Blind.
+At age five, Sullivan contracted trachoma which left her partially blind and without reading or writing skills.
+Sullivan received her education as a student of the Perkins School for the Blind.
 Soon after graduation at age 20, she became a teacher to Keller.